kosbarts/Commissioner/README.md

 For production it is suggested to copy the file and rename it accordingly to a file name that the Builds use.
 Rename to:
 - Commissioner-production.glyphs .
 Keep the active instances.
 The file can be used to generate either the variable font, or the static ttf's, or both.
 The instances are named so that they can produce the static ttf's in 3 subfamilies.
 The variable font during the build will be patched automatically (vf_patch.ttx) to add the STAT table, and amend the name and fvar table.
 - Commissioner-Variable-production.glyphs .
 Deactivate the active instances and activate the second set of instances.
 The file can be used to produce just the variable font.
 The second sets of instances are named in a variable friendly way so that there is no need to patch the fvar table during production.
-The variable font during the build process will be patched automatically (vf_Variablepatch) to add the STAT table and amend the name table.
+The variable font during the build process will be patched automatically (vf_Variablepatch.ttx) to add the STAT table and amend the name table.

 After you copy and rename the new file, add the script `sources/helpers/decompose-transformed-components.py` to your Glyphs scripts folder, reload scripts (opt+sft+cmd+Y), and run it on the new file before production.
 Affected glyphs show up in a new tab and you should check for any compatability issues.